tristandunn/pusher-fake/README.markdown

 When run, an entire fake service starts on two random open ports.
 A Pusher account is not required to make connections to the fake service.
 If you need to know the host or port, you can find the values in the configuration.

-The project fully replaces the Pusher service with a location version for testing and development.
+The project fully replaces the Pusher service with a local version for testing and development.
 Using the service as a replacement for production is not recommended.

 #### Why?